-Margaret (Meg) Fromuth MFT (Therapist & Web Development Support)
+Margaret (Meg) Fromuth, LMFT (Therapist & Web Development Support)

-Margaret (Meg) Fromuth, MFT (she/her/hers) is a graduate of Thomas Jefferson University where she studied Couples and Family Therapy in the Department of Counseling and Behavioral Health.
+Margaret (Meg) Fromuth, LMFT (she/her/hers) is a graduate of Thomas Jefferson University where she studied Couples and Family Therapy in the Department of Counseling and Behavioral Health.
 While at school, she specialized in systemic sex therapy.
-She is currently working on achieving her license as a Marriage and Family Therapist through her work at The Center for Growth and Sex Therapy in Philadelphia.
+Margaret has her license as a Marriage and Family Therapist in the state of Pennsylvania.

 Prior to joining the Center for Growth, Margaret worked as an intern therapist at Council for Relationships in which she supported individuals, couples, families, and community members working through various personal and relationship challenges and difficulties.
 Margaret provided comprehensive therapy services to clients, by identifying their goals and needs, uncovering techniques and ideas to encourage communication and reflection, and connecting with each client to establish trusting relationships.

 In her work, Margaret implements systemic theory focusing not only on the individual but also on each client's relational and intersectional influences.
 She will help her clients explore, assess, and outline influential systems in her client's life to aid in finding the right strategies for each client to work through their therapeutic goals.
 She focuses on meeting the client where they're at and building upon the strengths each person has within them.
 She provides a space for clients to feel heard by another and will utilize many philosophical and theoretical frameworks for each client's needs as they explore their journey of self-acceptance.

 Margaret enjoys working with couples and individuals.
 She works with a diverse group of clients including LGBTQIA+ folks, poly/ENM, the kink and BDSM community, sexual trauma, childhood trauma, coming out, sexual/gender identity, body/gender dysmorphia, erectile dysfunction, minor-attracted individuals, sexual compulsions, female sexuality, and fat-identified individuals.
 Although her concentration is on sex therapy, she also enjoys working with individuals dealing with anxiety, OCD, stress, and depression.